Koefte/unendlicheAutomaten/README.md

 n % 2 === 1, b -> 3 * n + 1

 Input Word: aabba
+Seed: 10
 Final States: n === 1
 ```

-This simulates the Collatz conjecture where:
+This simulates the Collatz conjecture starting from state 10 where:
 - Even states use 'a' symbol: divide by 2
 - Odd states use 'b' symbol: multiply by 3 and add 1
 - Computation terminates when state reaches 1